 Why did you apply to Venner Shipley?

 From the beginning when I met one of my current supervising partners and a trainee at a career’s fair in Edinburgh, Venner Shipley appealed to me as a place to work.
-From speaking to them, I realised that Venner Shipley worked on lots of interesting areas in my field, which excited me because I wanted to use the knowledge I had gained in my Master’s.
+From speaking to them, I realised that Venner Shipley worked on lots of interesting areas in my field, which excited me because I wanted to use the knowledge that I had gained in my Master’s.
 Beyond that, I could tell that Venner Shipley would be a rewarding place to work with a friendly atmosphere which have all proven true.

 What type of work have you done since joining?

 8 months in, and I have already been involved in a variety of work.
 From drafting patent applications for start-ups to talking to inventors from large multi-national tech companies.
 I have also been lucky enough to attend conferences in my field, learning about new research in related areas and developing business.
 The day to day work usually involves responding to communications from patent offices in relation to different patent applications that we are prosecuting.
 I enjoy this side of the job because it allows me to use my technical knowledge with my analytical skills in a variety of applications.